 Elevating the Experience: The Special Touches

 Take a Caddie: At any high-end course that offers them, a caddie is not a luxury - it’s a necessity for the full experience.
 They’ll read greens for you, give you aiming lines on blind shots, and tell you stories about the course and its history.
-Taking a caddie transforms a simple of round of golf into an event.
+Taking a caddie transforms a simple round of golf into an event.
 It removes all the mental clutter and lets you focus completely on your next shot.

 Pre-Book Dinners: Decide on a few key meals ahead of time, especially if you want a celebratory steakhouse dinner to close out the trip.
 The last thing you want after a 5-hour round is a tired and hungry group debating where to eat.
 Get reservations on the books early.